The year is 1973.

-As a product marketer, you need to pay attention to how your customers categorise your product.
+As a brand marketer, you need to pay attention to how your customers categorise your product.

-This is called understanding the position of your product in your customer’s frame of reference.
+This calls for understanding the position of your product in your customer’s frame of reference.

 Once you understand what your product is naturally being compared to, you can begin to differentiate it by clarifying your product promise.